ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 List is a raw type.
 References to generic type List<E> should be parameterized
 ```

-Similarly for errant code such as
+Similarly, for errant code such as:

 ```java
 List l = new ArrayList<Number>();
 List<String> ls = l;
 ```

-The compiler will issue
+The compiler will issue:

 ```
 Type safety: The expression of type List needs unchecked conversion to conform to List<String>`